Contact Information

 Quick facts about the water park project

-March 25, 2022 – A large indoor waterpark has been in the plans at or near Mall of America since the mall project was conceived in the 1980s.
+Triple 5 (owner of Mall of America) has been interested in developing a large indoor water park at or near Mall of America since the mall project was conceived in the 1980s.
 In 2018, the City Council and Port Authority started work in earnest to find a way to deliver the water park project.

 Bloomington has a long history of making bold decisions.
 When faced with an empty Met Stadium in the late 1970s, Bloomington leaders considered their options and seized on the bold vision for that site – the grand venture that is Mall of America (MOA).
 It has grown and evolved even as retailing and traditional malls have faced challenges.
 MOA is thriving today.

-And beyond MOA itself, the growth of Bloomington’s economy over the past 30 years is vindication that the bold decision was the right one.
-Unique amenities in and around MOA, including now the proposed water park at MOA, continue to pay dividends by attracting many new businesses, hotels, and restaurants to entertain and service our large number of visitors.
+Beyond MOA itself, the growth of Bloomington’s economy over the past 30 years is vindication that the bold decision was the right one.
+Unique amenities in and around MOA, including now the proposed water park at MOA, continue to pay dividends by attracting many new businesses, hotels, and restaurants to entertain and service our Bloomington’s large number of visitors.

-Hospitality is the largest industry in Bloomington and, when combined with MOA, makes up more than 20 percent of the City’s revenues.
+Hospitality is the largest industry in Bloomington and a significant contributor to City revenues.
 A healthy and thriving hospitality industry significantly reduces the overall tax burden for Bloomington residents and businesses.
 The vitality in our South Loop District has, in fact, been essential to the City’s ability to successfully attract other businesses to diversify our economic base.
-We believe Bloomington has one of the strongest economic development track records in the region.
-And our strength in hospitality has been essential to the overall metropolitan area’s ability to attract events like the Super Bowl, the Ryder Cup, and the Women’s Final Four that will be here in just a few weeks.
-We are proud to be a regional partner.
+Bloomington has one of the strongest economic development track records in the region.
+Bloomington’s strength in hospitality has been essential to the overall Twin Cities metropolitan region’s ability to attract events like the Super Bowl, the Ryder Cup, the Women’s Final Four, All Star games, and the Big Ten Women’s and Men’s Basketball Tournaments.

 The proposed water park will be a regional amenity that will be visited by people from all over and bring tax dollars to the area.
-The project would be the largest indoor water park in North America; a Disney-level attraction that will see about one million visitors annually.
-Nearly 40 million people go through the doors of MOA every year and this water park will add to the entertainment and tourism mix for the city, which we are proud to say includes the existing Great Wolf water park (think clustered amenities like Wisconsin Dells).
+Nearly 32 million people go through the doors of MOA every year.
+The proposed water park will add to the entertainment and tourism mix for the city, which we are proud to say includes the existing Great Wolf water park (think clustered amenities like Wisconsin Dells).

-Why the City supports the MOA water park project
+How the City is reviewing the MOA water park project

 - When the hospitality industry is healthy, it offsets the expenses paid by all taxpayers in Bloomington.

-- Without lodging and admissions sales taxes, the majority of which are paid by visitors, flowing to the City’s general fund, property taxes in the city would be much higher.
+- Without lodging and admissions sales taxes, the majority of which are paid by visitors, flowing to the City’s general fund, property taxes in Bloomington would be much higher.

 - The public funding being used for the water park are taxes in the form of TIF paid by MOA and reinvested into the water park project.

-- TIF can be collected by a City, Port Authority, or Housing and Redevelopment Authority and used to reinvest TIF property taxes paid by the new project back to support that new project.
+Tax increment can be collected by a city, port authority, or housing and redevelopment authority and used to reinvest additional property taxes paid by the new project back to support that new project.

-The water park would not only add a new amenity to Bloomington, but to the entire Minneapolis-Saint Paul region.
+- The new Mystic Cove water park would not only add a new amenity to Bloomington, but to the entire Twin Cities metropolitan region.
 It would also create new demand for hotel rooms.
 The proposed South Loop water park would be open to the public.

 Triple 5 (owner of MOA) was a pioneer in building large retail malls which were also diversified with entertainment and restaurants.
-Retail continues to change in the age of Amazon, and new projects that Triple 5 is building have about a 50% non-retail component.
-MOA has performed much better than most bricks and mortar retail developments due in part to its entertainment and tourism focus, but continuing to diversify the MOA project with new traffic generators (e.g., attached hotels and office as well as more entertainment opportunities) is a top priority for Triple 5.
+Retail continues to change in the age of online retail, and new projects that Triple 5 is building have about a 50% non-retail component.
+MOA has performed much better than most brick and mortar retail developments due in part to its entertainment and tourism focus.
+Continuing to diversify the MOA destination with new traffic generators (e.g., attached hotels and offices, as well as more entertainment opportunities) is a top priority for Triple 5.
 MOA is about 70% retail today.

 Triple 5 has been interested in having a water park attached to the MOA project since the original 1980s.
 It’s proven to be an asset to the West Edmonton Mall, helping that mall stay competitive.
 Triple 5 also has a water park as part of the American Dream New Jersey project (a large retail and entertainment project similar to West Edmonton Mall and Mall of America).

-No. If the project does not perform as Triple 5 has projected, the private debt holders are at risk, not the other Bloomington taxpayers.
+No. The project will be funded with TIF dollars and private equity.
+If the project does not perform as Triple 5 has projected, the private debt holders are responsible, not the other Bloomington taxpayers.

 March 6, 2018